Guides

 Step 4: Plan out your decarbonisation strategy

-Now you’ve got your targets and you’ve rallied your team around a unified set of goals, it’s time to plan out how you will achieve your targets.
+Now you’ve got your targets and you’ve rallied your team around a unified set of goals, it’s time to develop a plan on how you will achieve your targets.

 Identifying the best ways to start decarbonising your business will depend on:

-1. Which areas of emissions currently contribute the most to your overall footprint (i.e. where is the greatest opportunity for impact?), and
+1. Which emissions category/scope currently contribute the most to your overall footprint (i.e. where is the greatest opportunity for impact?), and

 2. Your capability and willingness to invest resources (financial & expertise) to implement emissions reduction initiatives